Independent Contractor Contract

 • Form 1099-NEC: This form helps clients show how much was paid to the contractor throughout the year.

-Remember: An independent contractor agreement leads to a smooth freelance collab.
-Think of it as a magic handshake—it sets the rules, avoids confusion, and keeps everyone happy.
+Remember, an independent contractor agreement leads to a smooth freelance collab.
+Think of it as a magic handshake that sets the rules, avoids confusion, and keeps everyone happy.

 Frequently Asked Questions